fosrl/docs/packages/docusaurus/docs/09-supporter-program.md

 ## What is this?

 Pangolin is free and open source software and will always continue to be.
+We will not use this to paywall features.

+Working on Pangolin takes a lot of time!
 Your support on this program allows us to continue to support Pangolin with bug fixes, new features, and support.

 ## How does this work?